-Regular physical activity may help ward off dementia years laterJuly 18th, 2012 in Alzheimer's disease & dementia /
+Regular physical activity may help ward off dementia years laterJuly 18, 2012 By Sharyn Alden in Medicine & Health / Alzheimer's disease & dementia

 Older adults who engage in vigorous physical activity three or more times a week are less likely to be diagnosed with dementia later compared to adults who dont, according to a new longitudinal study in American Journal of Health Promotion.

 The key finding is that physical activity may be a preventative strategy for dementia, and it is a relatively easy behavioral modification we can all do, said the studys lead author Mary Elizabeth Bowen, Ph.D., research health science specialist at James A. Haley Veterans Hospital in Florida.
 There is also evidence that physical activity has cognitive benefits even if a person has other health concerns.

 Researchers examined the effects of self-reported physical activity at age 71 from 808 adults in two ongoing national studies of aging.
 On three separate occasions, participants were asked whether they engaged in vigorous physical activity such as biking, running, involvement in sports and heavy household work, over the past year.

 Bowen and her colleagues found that people who reported vigorous physical activity three or more times per week were 25 percent less likely to be diagnosed with dementia three to seven years later.
 There was no difference between the groups for other health conditions such as high blood pressure or diabetes.

 Bowen noted, It is interesting that the affects of physical activity on dementia remained robust despite considerations of other factors such as genetics, health behaviors and health conditions in this older adult population.